It is very common to have a video on your landing page in 2018. This type of content should create a bond with your visitors and increase conversion.

 The Samples of Landing Page Videos

-Here’s a landing page videos that we use on our pricing page.
+Here are the landing page videos that we use on our pricing page.

 Food for Thought